Social Science Electives

 ||

-Course Description: The goal of Psychology is to increase student awareness and understanding of human motivation and behavior.
-Students will gain a basic understanding of: psychology’s rich and diverse history, the research methods associated of scientific investigation, the biological and physiological bases of behavior, the principles of human learning and memory, the major theories of human motivation and emotion, and the ways in which psychological theories and research apply to everyday life.
-There is an emphasis on self-awareness and personal growth.
-The course will reinforce the critical thinking, problem-solving and writing skills taught in all social science courses.
+Course Description: The objective of the Psychology course is to enhance students' awareness and comprehension of human motivation and behavior.
+Throughout the course, students will acquire a foundational understanding of various aspects of the discipline, including the rich and diverse history of psychology, scientific research methods, the biological and physiological foundations of behavior, principles of human learning and memory, major theories of motivation and emotion, and the practical applications of psychological theories in everyday life.
+The curriculum places a strong emphasis on fostering self-awareness and personal growth.
+Moreover, the course is designed to reinforce critical thinking, problem-solving, and writing skills that are essential in all social science courses.

 Major Projects/Assignments: as determined by the instructor

-Approximate homework assigned daily: 30 to 60 minutes It is important to note that this serves as an estimate of the nightly average homework load.
+Approximate homework assigned daily: Students should expect 1-2 short homework assignments per week ranging from 20-30 minutes in length (approximate).
+It is important to note that this serves as an estimate of the nightly average homework load.
 It is not intended to be a concrete value and homework completion time will depend upon the nature of the assignment and the abilities and work habits of the student.